Attending an academic conference

 2. Use a mutual acquaintance.
 It is easier to walk up to a group if you already know one of them.
 Making some contacts early on eases meeting people during the rest of the conference.
 Even just listening can help you learn.
 If there is something that confuses you, ask (or at the very least write down the question to ask your friends later — but typically you should just ask).

-3. Use others in your group to make introductions.
-It's your advisor's job to do so, but he or she may often be busy (such as being involved in other conversations or making other introductions).
+3. Get an introduction.
+This is your advisor's job, but he or she may often be busy (such as being involved in other conversations or making other introductions) or might not attend the conference.
+You can use your acquaintances to make introductions.
 However, it is not acceptable to hang out just with other people from your own institution.
-It is your responsibility to talk with people from other institutions.
-A good rule of thumb is not to join a group if that would make it half or close colleagues of yours.
-Another rule of thumb is that it's fine to travel in pairs — have a buddy to help you meet others — but not to hunt in larger packs.
-It's fine to check in with people from your group once in a while — to take a break from being social, to learn about someone you really ought to meet, etc. But use such time to recharge, not as your standard mode at the conference.
+It is your responsibility circulate broadly.
+A good rule of thumb is not to join a group if you already know (well) half or more of it.
+Another rule of thumb is that it's fine to travel in pairs — have a buddy to help you meet others — but do not hunt in larger packs.
+It's fine to check in with your friends once in a while — to take a break from being social, to learn about someone you really ought to meet, etc. But use such time to recharge, not as your standard mode at the conference.

 4. Talk with people at meals.
-Show up early to get breakfast and especially to schmooze.
+Show up early in the day to get breakfast and especially to schmooze.
 Going out for dinners is good, too.
 At lunch, meet everyone at your table, find out what they are doing, and tell them what you are doing.
-At conference lunches, I often sit at a random table with people I don't know, which has led to valuable new contacts.
+At conference lunches, I often sit at a random table with people I don't know, which has led to a few boring lunches and many valuable new contacts.
+This hit-or-miss approach is riskier at the conference banquet, where you may be stuck at one table for hours.

 Being a student volunteer at a conference is a great way to network with other students.
 As a secondary benefit, it also stretches your advisor's research funding.
 It does require you to spend time on tasks such as checking participants' badges, staffing registration and information tables, etc., and to go to all the student volunteer meetings.
 You should try hard to get jobs that won't interfere with the conference — the best jobs are checking participants' badges outside the sessions that you want to attend, since once the talks start, you can slip inside and listen to them.